spector700/iss-tracker/README.md

 Follow these steps to get the ISS Tracker up and running on your local machine:

-1. Clone this repository: `git clone https://github.com/your-username/ISS-Tracker.git`
+1. Clone this repository: `git clone https://github.com/spector700/iss-tracker.git`
-2. Navigate to the project directory: `cd ISS-Tracker`
+2. Navigate to the project directory: `cd iss-tracker`
-3. If using nix then run ```nix develop``` and that will install all dapendencies.
+3. If using nix then run ```nix develop``` and that will install all dependencies.

 #### without nix